lifev/lifev/testsuite/test_currentFE/README.txt

    $(top_srcdir)/testsuite/test_MyTest

-   in the INPUT section of admin/Doxyfile.am
+   in the INPUT section of Doxyfile.am

 For any additional information about this procedure, please read the "LifeV Development Guidelines" or contact the LifeV administrator.